 - Historic town of Stellenbosch

 - Dylan Lewis Studio & Sculpture Garden, Stellenbosch

 Dylan Lewis is a South African artist who has emerged, internationally, as one of the foremost figures in contemporary sculpture.
 Lewis’s primary inspiration is wilderness.
-We take a guided tour through the extensive sculpture garden, formed and created by Lewis.
-From virtual flat farmland, there is now an undulating landscape of valleys and hills, ponds fed by natural springs and shady secret gardens and groves, inviting peaceful contemplation.
-The monumental pieces permanently installed in their magical surroundings and given an insight into Dylan’s journey to his work.
-At one level his bronze sculptures celebrate the power and movement of Africa’s life forms; at another the textures he creates speak of the continent’s primeval, rugged landscapes and their ancient rhythms.
+We take a guided tour through his extensive sculpture garden.
+From virtual flat farmland, Lewis has created an undulating landscape of valleys and hills, ponds fed by natural springs and shady secret gardens and groves.
 A visit to his circular studio with its huge barn doors, open out onto a magnificent view of the landscape.
 (Overnight Newlands, Cape Town) B

 Day 8: Saturday 21 September, Newlands – Kirstenbosch – Pniel – Newlands